beau-haldane/full-stack-open/README.md

 Pagination is now successfully implemented!
 On to a sorting function to change sorting between new/popular.

 Basic sorting functions implemented.
 Can't fully implement 'sort by new' until I repopulate the DB after adding the date field to MongoDB

+Populated the DB with new blog posts, now the date fields are all populated and I could finish the sorting function.
+All main features are implemented, I'm now going to finish up documentation and deploy :)